picoZ80 Technical Guide

 Build System

 The picoZ80 firmware uses CMake with the Raspberry Pi Pico SDK 2.x.
-The build system produces two independent firmware images: the Bootloader and the Application (two slots at different flash offsets).
+The build system produces the Bootloader and the Application firmware.
+The application is built in four variants — two partitions (Partition 1 at 0x10020000, Partition 2 at 0x10520000) each in standard and DBGSH configurations.
+The DBGSH variants add INCLUDE_DBGSH to the compile flags, enabling the full debug shell on USB CDC Channel 1.
 The ESP32 firmware is built separately using ESP-IDF v5.4, managed via Docker.

 CMake Build Targets